 The MTI is open to middle and high school educators teaching in New Jersey.
 Applicants must have a minimum of three years teaching experience and at least one year of involvement with Holocaust/genocide education.

-There is no fee to participate in these programs, lunch included.
+There is no fee to participate in these MTI programs.

 - Teach the Holocaust with primary documents